Public Buildings Portfolio Management

 Eugene, Oregon—Drafting and implementing a strong Public Buildings Portfolio Management Plan helped the city of Eugene institutionalize efficiency and emissions reduction commitments into day-to-day municipal operations.
 The project team, led by NBI with support from Northwest Energy Efficiency Alliance, helped Eugene analyze municipal building energy data, prioritize opportunities, and create actionable plans that city staff can take to the community and show them how Eugene is walking the walk and talking the talk.

-For more information on this program, please contact Alexi Miller, Senior Project Manager.
+For more information on this program, please contact Alexi Miller, Associate Technical Director.